madewithlove/laravel-oauth2/README.md

 # Laravel OAuth 2.0

+** ⚠️ This package is abandoned **

+Please use [Laravel Socialite](https://laravel.com/docs/8.x/socialite) for OAuth logins instead of this outdated package.

 **This is a port to Laravel 4 of Talor Otwell's Laravel-oAuth2 bundle.
 Which he based on the CodeIgniter OAuth2 Spark maintained by Phil Sturgeon**

 Authorize users with your application in a driver-base fashion meaning one implementation works for multiple OAuth 2 providers.
 This is only to authenticate onto OAuth2 providers and not to build an OAuth2 service.